bakaja021/chainriderMARKETdocs/source/includes/_introduction.md

 ## Authentication Token

 ChainRider requires an authentication token to access API calls.
-The token is passed as a parameter to all GET and DELETE requests.
-For all POST and PUT requests, tokens are added in the request body.
+The token is passed in the request header with key name `Chain-Rider` and token as value.

 The URL examples throughout this documentation use **`<token>`** as a placeholder.
 When testing out our examples, substitute **`<token>`** with your unique authentication token.